khulnasoft/integrations-core/openai/README.md

 **Notes**:
 <!-- partial
 {{% site-region region="us3,us5,eu,gov,ap1" %}}
-- Non-US1 customers must set `DD_SITE` on the application command to the correct Datadog site parameter as specified in the table in the <a href="https://docs.khulnasoft.com/getting_started/site/#access-the-datadog-site">Datadog Site</a> page (for example, `datadoghq.eu` for EU1 customers).{{% /site-region %}}
+- Non-US1 customers must set `DD_SITE` on the application command to the correct Khulnasoft site parameter as specified in the table in the <a href="https://docs.khulnasoft.com/getting_started/site/#access-the-khulnasoft-site">Khulnasoft Site</a> page (for example, `khulnasofthq.eu` for EU1 customers).{{% /site-region %}}
 partial -->

 - If the Agent is using a non-default hostname or port, be sure to also set `DD_AGENT_HOST`, `DD_TRACE_AGENT_PORT`, or `DD_DOGSTATSD_PORT`.